Tides (film): Release

 On February 11, 2021, Berlinale announced that the film would have its worldwide premiere at the 71st Berlin International Film Festival in the Berlinale Special section.
 The film was made available on Netflix in the US on January 11, 2022.

 Reception

 Critical response

-Review aggregator Rotten Tomatoes gives the film a 43% approval rating based on 21 reviews, with an average rating of 5.4/10.
 On Metacritic, the film has a score of 48 out of 100, based on 5 critics, indicating "mixed or average reviews".